bartolo7/React-Native-E2E-Automation/README.md

 index.js: where we export all the files of the folder
 ```

-Add testID
+#### 1.5.1 Add testID

-The values in the json object below are the AL, which were set in the automaiton repo.
+The values in the json object below are the AL, which were set in the React-Native app repo.

 ```
 const testID = {